Credit Checks by lenders before giving credit to consumers

 c) Taken no action and explain why.

-If the agency agrees to remove or amend an entry or is ordered to do so by the Director General of Fair Trading then the agency must notify each person / company to whom it sent relevant information about you in the last six months before receiving your request to amend.
-The agency must do this within 10 days of issuing the notice of removal / amendment or receiving a compliance notice from the Director General, or within the period specified by the Director General.
+If the agency agrees to remove or amend an entry the agency must notify each person/company to whom it sent relevant information about you in the last six months before receiving your request to amend.
+The agency must do this within 10 days of issuing the notice of removal/amendment.

 If an agency has information on your file about people in your family that you have no financial connection with you can write to the agency to explain this.
 This is called "Dis-association".